 III.B.4 THE PROVIDER'S

 FINANCIAL SERVICES

 HELP CUSTOMERS

 REDUCE THEIR

 VULNERABILITY TO

 SHOCK AND SMOOTH

 CONSUMPTION.
+[F31]13

-III.B.4.1 The provider offers products and services that help customers maintain stable levels of expenditure despite income fluctuation or emergencies.
-Select all that apply:
+III.B.4.1 The provider offers financal products that help customers maintain stable levels of expenditure despite income fluctuation or emergencies.
+To this end, it offers at least one of the following products: emergency loans, savings with an easy withdrawal process, and voluntary insurance.